monikma/monikma.github.io/_posts/2024-03-04-aws-certified-solutions-archiect.md

 - instances completely controlled by you
 - revolutionising: pay per use, no wasted capacity, no long term planning for how many machines you need
 - quick server provisioning (minutes not days)
+- when it starts:
+  - OS boots up
+  - User data script is run
+  - Applications start

+### EC2 Hibernation
+- instance memory (RAM) is saved to EBS root volume, and any data volumes are persisted
+  - max 150 GB RAM
+  - max 60 days
+  - supported instances:
+    - families: General Purpose, Compute, Memory and Storage Optimized Groups, and more
+    - types: On-Demand and Reserved
+  - supported OS:
+    - Windows, Amazon Linux 2 AMI, Ubuntu
+- on restoring from hibernation
+  - EC2 instance is restored, with same ID
+  - RAM is reloaded, processes resumed
+  - data volumes are reattached
+- this boots way faster, useful for long running processes or long initializing ones

 ### EC2 Pricing Options